lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_oligarcy.md

 Maybe this: the greatest deception of Mammon is convincing the world that it does not exist, that greed is simply an economic force, that wealth accumulation is a neutral or even noble pursuit.
-Mammon does not need recognition or prayers-only obedience.
+Mammon does not need recognition or prayers—only obedience.
 Those who serve it exhibit the behaviors of the devout—protecting their hierarchies with zeal, punishing heretics who challenge the financial order, and expanding their influence like an evangelizing faith.
 The rituals of Wall Street, the sacrifices of the working poor, the incantations of economic theories that justify suffering—all bear the marks of religious fervor disguised as secular logic.

-Or perhaps even this: what we worship shapes our soul-who we are and the possibilities we become.
+Or perhaps even this: what we worship shapes our soul—who we are and the possibilities we become.
 That which one serves becomes the architect of one’s being.
 If a person’s highest loyalty is to wealth and control, then they are sculpted by greed, their moral compass bending towards hubris and megalomania.